Zanis Waldheims: Principles of geometrization

 Geometrization utilizes a set of five basic shapes (square, circle, diamond, star and cartesian axes) and their combinations to categorise words and simplify complex ideas.
 Each basic shape represents a degree of abstraction of a phenomenon or an idea along a spectrum between the concrete perception of the image (extensive) and the abstract possibilities that can be imagined (intensive).
 These shapes are added as exponents above words to categorize them.
 They are also found in the margins of the books he read to geometrize key ideas and construct his schematic system of exhaustive thinking.
 The next step in the design consists of schematic line drawings that subdivides the space according to a set of anchoring points shared by all the basic shapes and their combinations.
 Colors are then added to differentiate significant areas on the drawings.
 The shading of colors from dark to light enhances the impression of movement and depth leading to the construction of three-dimensional structures.

-This sculptural aspect of his art encourages the development of thought as a progression trough four structural orders that are progressively more complex and comprehensive.
+This sculptural aspect of his art encourages the development of thought as a progression through four structural orders that are progressively more complex and comprehensive.
 They move through the point, line, surface and volume where the architectural aspects coordinate and subordinate the thought processes just as the philosophy hopes to create harmony between the individual and other members of society.